 FreshBooks is a company that provides accounting software for small and medium-sized businesses.
 One of the solutions they offer is invoice generator software and what better way to get prospects interested in their business than by offering it to them for free?

 On FreshBooks’ site, you’ll see that they give people the opportunity to create a free invoice, and the only information the company needs in return is the visitor’s email address.
-The prospect of getting a free invoice template is a very tempting one and most people would have no problem giving out their email address for this.
+The prospect of getting a free invoice template is a very tempting one and most people would have no problem giving out their email addresses for this.

 It’s also a very relevant lead magnet because it helps solve an accounting pain point for their audience.
 People who are interested in this resource could well be willing to invest in FreshBooks’ services either now or down the road.